Traveler's guide to avoiding infectious diseases

 Contact your health care provider when you return home if you were sick with a fever while traveling.

 World Health Organization.
-Country list: Yellow fever vaccination requirements and recommendations.
-Accessed February 9, 2014.
+Country list: yellow fever vaccination requirements and recommendations. www.who.int/ith/ITH_country_list.pdf.
+Accessed April 13, 2016.